- What Personal Data Do We Receive?

 - Account Owner: An account owner is the organization or individual that signs up for a Zoom account.
 Typically, an account owner designates one or more people (called an “administrator”) to manage their account and can grant privileges to users on the account.
 Depending on their license with Zoom, the account owner can authorize additional users on their account, and the account owner can create and/or access the profile information for all users on their account.
 The account owner and their users can invite others (including guests not on their account and unlicensed participants) to meetings or webinars hosted on their account.

-Zoom gives account owners controls and features that they can use to determine whether certain types of content, such as recordings or out-of-meeting messages, can be created or sent, and what third-party apps can be used, for meetings and webinars hosted on their account.
+Zoom gives account owners controls and features that they can use to determine whether certain types of content, such as recordings or Zoom Team Chat messages, can be created or sent, and what third-party apps can be used, for meetings and webinars hosted on their account.
 Depending on their settings, account owners and the users they designate can access personal data for participants who join meetings and webinars on their account or send messages to users on their account.
 Specifically, account owners may have access to:

 - Account Usage: